 There are times I allow my walk with Jesus to resemble a roller coaster.
 They go down, up, fast.
 They jiggle, I get tense.
 And when the ride is over, I am back where I started.
 This analogy illustrates a bad example on my part and a serious lack of productivity.
 No progress at all, even fewer goals and achievements.

 I much prefer the Hill Country analogy.
 A journey, sometimes slow through the valleys, not all shadow, a speed tailored for me, not by me.
 Then the climbs to the hilltops.
 You’ve been there.
 Fresh air, a great view, a celebration, laughter, twirling.
+I feel like I look like the opening to Sound of Music.
+I don’t.
 Look from the hilltop.
 There are more hilltops to see and experience.
 The one you’re on isn’t a place to stay.
 It’s a place to visit.
 To sit down and enjoy the view.
 To lay back and feel the cool surface beneath.
 To relax and soak up the joy.
 But, the higher the hilltop or mountain top, the smaller the flowers, not as much growth.
 Limited nourishment.
 Temporary.

 I sang to Drew–“When You’re Smilin’.”
 He looked at me funny.
 I’ll sing it again the next time I see him.
 And the next time, and so on.
 Because it is the attitude that allows us another climb up to the hilltop.
 Praise Him on the mountain top.
 Praise Him in the valley.
 I said, praise Him in the valley.